RomanMBerner/RSTPC_MuonFluxSimulation/README.md

 # RSTPC_MuonFluxSimulation
-Simulating the cosmic muon flux within the Resistive Shell TPC
+Simulating the cosmic muon flux within the Resistive Shell TPC.

 ROOT has to be installed: https://root.cern.ch/building-root